ZoltanCoccyx/erdos_2024_artportalen/README.md

 1) Is there a significant northward creep for species previously only observed in the south ?
 2) Do some species stay longer in the year ?
 3) Other miscellaneous questions to our fantasy.
+    - Possibly use some CNN to produce year on year repartition maps ?

 Possibly validate the trends by trying to predict the last years of data?
 And then project to the :star: future :star:.